rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 In this section we will try to visualize some of the data provided in the dataset.
 This includes drawing plots, graphs, and histograms, etc.

-18. Data visualization: Plot the age attribute using boxplot.
+18. Data Visualization: Plot the age attribute using a simple boxplot.
 A boxplot can help see the concentration of customers in specific age bands and relative number of outliers, etc. We can improve upon the display of a boxplot as you will see in a later section.

   ```
   boxplot(CUST_INSUR_LTV$AGE)